How to Roast Red Peppers in the Oven

 How to Roast Red Peppers

-Place on the top rack of your oven (placed about 1/3 of the way down) and broil until each side is blackened, about five minutes per side.
+Place the sheet on the top rack of your oven, placed about 1/3 of the way down, and broil until each side is blackened, about five minutes per side.

 Remove from the oven and cover the peppers with foil, paper towels, or a kitchen towel.
 This will “sweat” the peppers and eventually make the skin easier to peel off.